 - It may reduce acne, heavy bleeding and cramping, and symptoms of premenstrual syndrome.

 - It's convenient.
 You put it on only 3 times each month.
-You do not have to interrupt sex to protect against pregnancy.
+You don't have to interrupt sex to protect against pregnancy.

 - It's easy to check to see if you forgot to put one on.

 What are the disadvantages of using the birth control patch?

 - The patch doesn't protect against sexually transmitted infections (STIs), such as herpes or HIV/AIDS.
 If you aren't sure if your sex partner(s) might have an STI, use a condom to help protect against disease.